RAIK284/project-code-hackoverflow/README.md

         - Re-run for every conflicting app
     - `python manage.py migrate --fake`
 6. You should be good to run the server and go!

+**Note:** If there are still issues after trying this, do this instead:
+1. Log into shell with your main account (postgres is the default name)
+2. Delete our database
+    - `DROP DATABASE hoverflowdb;`
+3. Restart at part 2 of the Setup instructions

 ## Testing
 ### Writing Tests